ZionK1/Some-Sorting-Algorithms/README.md

-# Assignment 3 Sorting: Putting your affairs in order
+# Sorting Algorithms

 ## Description:
-	This program contains implementations of Shell, Batcher, Heap, and Quick sorts based on provided pseudocode in C. A test harness is implemented to test each of these sorts by creating an array of pseudorandom elements and running each sort on it.
+	This project contains implementations of Shell, Batcher, Heap, and Quick sorts written in C. A test harness is implemented to test each of these sorts by creating an array of pseudorandom elements and running each sort on it.

 ## Build: